Birmingham: A Summary

-There are different areas in Birmingham to suit a variety of investors, so we have picked out some of the city’s popular property investment areas.
+There are different areas in Birmingham to suit a variety of investor interests and objectives.
+Below, we have picked out some of the city’s popular property investment areas.
 For more information, take a look at our research covering the ten best buy-to-let areas in Birmingham.

 Naturally, Birmingham’s city centre is popular with professionals who want to live close to their workplaces and other city centre amenities.
 Leaning on the city’s industrial past, factory conversions and period properties are popular in the centre (in particular, see the Jewellery Quarter), and they’re supplemented by a range of new build blocks.
 With the population in the city centre at circa 25,800 and growing, along with very strong yields, central Birmingham is still a hot spot for property investors.